Azeol/Mapper-ToF-with-VIO/README.md

 - LED 6-1 = not defined yet
 - LED 0 = 2Hz heartbeat

+### Debug mode

+To be able to activate the debug mode you need to put all switches up before starting the FPGA (before uploading code or before the soft reset with PB).

 ### Command needed on Nios2 Command Shell to upload code

 For those commands you need to do a cd /cygdrive/c/Users/YourUsername/Mapper-ToF-with-VIO/FPGA_NIOS_Mapper/software/Software_NiosII or Software_NiosII_bsp.